Image Analysis Support

 Scientists from the CellProfiler community, Dr. Carpenter’s lab and Wako Automation continuously monitor the forum and provide answers to questions.
 If you need additional assistance, Wako Automation provides a number of services to help the imaging community.

-- CellProfiler training classes – A Fujifilm application scientists can provide a half day or more of training using a mix of example datasets as well as your own in house data to help you understand how to use CellProfiler and get you on your way to building optimized CellProfiler pipelines/workflows designed to quantify images so you can advance your specific research projects.
+CellProfiler training classes – A Fujifilm application scientist can provide a half day or more of training using a mix of example datasets as well as your own in-house data to get you on your way to building optimized CellProfiler pipelines/workflows designed to quantify images so you can advance your specific research projects.

-Below are a number of free CellProfiler pipeline/workflow tutorials, created by our applications scientist, to assist in a broad range of image analysis challenges.
+Below are a number of free CellProfiler pipeline/workflow tutorials, created by our applications scientists, to assist in a broad range of image analysis challenges.
 Download the tutorials and see how our application scientists use CellProfiler to solve these challenges.
-Check back every so often as we will continue to add additional pipeline/workflow tutorials.
+Check back often as we add more pipeline/workflow tutorials.